wuzimei/comprule/README.md

 # how to build
 git clone this project and run 'mvn package', then you can get the jar file in target/ folder.

+# the next step
+I am thinking how to add this project to maven repository.